 My name is Shanna I am a Dental Office Manager.
 I was born in Mesa and raised in Show Low AZ, where I attended Show Low High School.
 Shortly after high school I got into Escrow where I worked for many years until the economy took its downfall.
-In 2006 I took my first job in the dental field as a front office check out where I took the opportunity to self-train to make a carrier in the dental field, As I knew from day one helping patients achieve their dental needs was my purpose.
-I have been Managing in the dental field for the past 9 years where I have had the opportunity to meet many talented Dentists and staff to help in my growth as a manager.
+In 2006 I took my first job in the dental field working in the front office.
+I took the opportunity to self-train to make a career in the dental field, As I knew from day one helping patients achieve their dental needs was my purpose.
+I have been office manager for the past 9 years where I have had the opportunity to meet many talented Dentists and staff to help in my growth as a manager.
 I plan to stay in the dental field the remainder of my career.

 I am a single mom with two children.
 My daughter is 17 and my son is 12.
 Both attend school in San Tan Valley.
-We are a vary outdoors family.
+Our family loves the outdoors.
 We enjoy 4 wheeling in our jeep, camping and spending time at the lake all year long.
-As for me personally I enjoy reorganizing my already organization at home, cooking and baking creative and fun treats.
+As for me personally, I enjoy reorganizing my already organized home, cooking and baking creative and fun treats.
 I am known at our family gatherings to always bring something cute as a side.